-To this date I haven’t found an European capital to be more beautiful Ljubljana.
+To this date, I haven’t found a European capital to be more beautiful Ljubljana.
 Picturesque charming old buildings, countless bridges with lots of character and cafes serving food and drinks by the river.
 You can easily spend an entire afternoon just people-watching here!
 The central part of Ljubljana is completely closed for traffic as well (except delivery and emergency vehicles of course), which is a green initiative by the city.
-You should start your stroll at Preseren Square – the national poet (one of his poems is the Slovenian anthem) and if you look careful enough you’ll see which balcony he is looking to.
+You should start your stroll at Preseren Square – the national poet (one of his poems is the Slovenian anthem) and if you look carefully enough you’ll even see which balcony he is looking at.

 Visit the Ljubljana Castle

 Ljubljana Castle overviews the city in an almost fairly-tale like setting.
 Originally the castle was a medieval fortress, constructed in the 11th century and rebuilt in the 12th century.
 You can either drive up to the castle, walk or take the funicular.
 The castle offers guided tours, exhibitions and an unbeatable view of the city.

 Having lived in London one would expect the food market scene can’t be better elsewhere in Europe.
 Yet, Ljubljana’s Odprta Kuhna (Open Kitchen) beats any food market I’ve ever been to.
 The wide variety of food and drink choices and the cozy setting are two major pluses, but I was really impressed by the recycling station and free drinking water.
 Those are some luxuries not many food markets can boast with!